 Upgrade/Downgrade

 The Access Seeker shall be entitled to amend a WDC Service by requesting a WDC Amended Service where this is an Upgrade by providing an Upgrade Request to the Access Provider.
 The Access Seeker shall only be entitled to Downgrade the throughput of a Connection till the Minimum Service Period has expired.
-Where the Access Seeker requests a WDC Amended Service, then the Service order procedure set out in this Service Description shall apply to that request.
-Where the Access Seeker requests a WDC Amended Service that requires any new Network resources and/or facilities, then a new Minimum Service Period shall commence, and the Access Provider shall provide a WDC Amended Service for the new Service Period.
+Where the Access Seeker requests a WDC Amended Service, then the Service order procedure set out in this Service Description shall apply to that request. .

 The Access Seeker shall not be liable for any termination or additional recurring charges in respect of a request for a WDC Amended Service which is for a relocation.
 The Access Provider shall charge a once off charge in accordance with Schedule 3 - (Pricing) of the Reference Offer for the relocation unless the Access Seeker requires both Connections to be operational in parallel.
 The Access Provider shall not terminate the Connection which is subject to relocation until the Service Commencement Date of the new Connection.